-The Hosmer and Lemeshow test (Hosmer and Lemeshow, 2004) is statistically insignificant at the 0.01% level, which validate our logistic model.
-To examine the accuracy of the developed models and their discrimination quality we use the Receiver Operating Characteristics Curve (ROC) (Gardner and Greiner, 2006).
-The curve of the two models, constructed by plotting the true positive rate against the false positive rate, are displayed in Fig. 6.
-We see from the Fig. 6 that the ROC curves for both models are far from the 45-degree diagonal line.
+The Hosmer and Lemeshow test (Hosmer and Lemeshow, 2004) is statistically insignificant at the 0.01% level, which validates our logistic model.
+To examine the accuracy of the developed models and their discrimination quality we use the Receiver Operating Characteristics Curve (ROC) (Wodon, 1997).
+The curve of the two models, constructed by plotting the true positive rate against the false-positive rate, is displayed in Fig. 6.
+We see from Fig. 6 that the ROC curves for both models are far from the 45-degree diagonal line.

-Fig. 6.
+Figure 6.
 ROC curve of the Logistic model estimates

+Table 4.
 Association of Predicted Probabilities and Observed Responses

-Egypt Jordan Egypt Jordan Percent Concordant 82.1 84.6 Somers' D 0.642 0.692 Percent Discordant 17.9 15.4 Gamma 0.642 0.692
+Egypt Jordan Egypt Jordan

+Percent Concordant 82.1 84.6 Somers' D 0.642 0.692

+Percent Discordant 17.9 15.4 Gamma 0.642 0.692

-Percent Tied 0.0 0.0 Tau-a 0.099 0.184 Pairs 11037915 3121704 с 0.821 0.846
+Percent Tied 0.0 0.0 Tau-a 0.099 0.184

+Pairs 11037915 3121704 c 0.821 0.846

-The results chows that C-statistics, which are the area under our curve (AUC), are 0.82 and 0.85 indicating better predictive models.
+The results show that C-statistics, which are the area under our curve (AUC), are 0.82 and 0.85 indicating better predictive models.
 In fact, the C-statistics may range from 0.5 (no predictive ability) to 1 (perfect discrimination).
 The empirical results suggest that most of the variables used in our econometric analysis are significant and have an impact on the likelihood of being fuel poor.